Node.js

 REMARKS

 In this course we don't write node scripts ourselves.
-We only use ready-made scripts like gulp and live-server.
-Besides node.js, two other packages have been installed:
+We only use ready-made scripts like live-server.
+Besides node.js, two other packages are installed by default:

 • npm: or the node package manager for installing one of the 1.3 million open source packages (opens new window) for node